 If you have lived apart and without cohabitation uninterrupted for at least one year, you have sufficient grounds for a divorce in the state of Ohio.

 While divorces are unforeseen and can be an uncomfortable situation, knowing your options can help mitigate some of the potential problems.
-We have many years of experience as divorce attorneys in Zanesville, Ohio.
+We have many years of experience as divorce attorneys in Zanesville, Ohio and the surrounding areas.
 Contact us today to learn the best course of action.